Mb-Az/Advanced_Programming_assignments/README.md

 # python_sample
-some of the python projects during advance progeramming.
+some of my python projects during advanced programming.